Fatigue from Cancer Therapy

 - Look for ways to save your energy.
 Try shorter or easier versions of activities.
 For example, sit while you fold the laundry and limit trips up and down the stairs.

 - Allow time for naps or rest periods.
+Avoid long naps or naps in the late afternoon.
+And limit your total time in bed.

 - Save time for activities you enjoy.
 Plan them as part of your day.
 This helps to decrease stress.
 Stress can drain your energy.